nathanriggs/AppleIIAsm-Collection/README.md

 # AppleIIAsmLib

 A general purpose ASM libriary for the Apple II.
-Assembled in Merlin 8 Pro
+Assembled in Merlin 8 Pro.

 ---
 ## Table of Contents
 * Introduction